proycon/folia/docs/source/correction_annotation.rst

         </correction>
     </w>

-The class indicates the kind of correction, according to a user-defined :ref:`set_definition`.
+The class indicates the kind of correction, according to a user-defined set definition (see :ref:`set_definitions`).
 The ``<new>`` element holds the actual content of the correction.
 The ``<original>`` element holds the content prior to correction.
 In this example, what we are correcting is the actual textual content (:ref:`text_annotation`, ``<t>``).